lban2049/tokio/.aigne/doc-smith/docs/api-fs.md

     # }
     ```

-2.  **Use `BufWriter`:** Use `tokio::io::BufWriter` to buffer many small writes into fewer, larger ones.
-The actual write to the file happens when the buffer is full or when you explicitly call `flush()`.
+2.  **Use `BufWriter`:** `BufWriter` buffers small writes and flushes them as a single larger write, reducing the number of underlying system calls.

     ```rust,no_run
     use tokio::fs::File;